omaradam61/devops/protect-linux-servers.md

-Protect Linux servers
+# How to Protect Linux servers
-1. Update your software Operating system and applications install unattend upgrade package - to install any security updates automatically. sudo apt install unattended-upgrades sudo dpkg-reconfigure --priority=low unattended-upgrades make sure unattended package working sudo unattended-upgrade --dry-run --debug
+## 1. Update your software Operating system and applications
+install unattend upgrade package - to install any security updates automatically. sudo apt install unattended-upgrades sudo dpkg-reconfigure --priority=low unattended-upgrades make sure unattended package working sudo unattended-upgrade --dry-run --debug

-2. Do not forget to update your containers - like watchtower.
+## 2. Do not forget to update your containers - like watchtower.

-3. Secure your SSH access
+## 3. Secure your SSH access
 ssh its very secure itself most problems with ssh is just of results bad habits people make.
 When whenever you are using credentionals to authenticate via ssh make sure you are always using strong password. if you want to avoid using passwords compeletely is even better and more comfortable to use private and public ssh keys because you don't have to remember any credentionals and also avoid re-using password accidentally. create new user. useradd username -m -s /bin/bash -c "administrative user"